 Withholding Income Tax Article 26

-Income Tax Article 26 is a tax withheld from the income of foreign taxpayers on non-income originating from running a business or activity through a PE originating from Indonesia.
-Cutting Income Tax Article 26 is final (cannot be used as a tax credit), unless otherwise specified.
+Income Tax Article 26 is a tax withheld from the income of foreign taxpayers on non-income coming from running a business or activity through a PE originating in Indonesia.
+Withholdings under Income Tax Article 26 are final (cannot be used as a tax credit), unless otherwise specified.

 Withholding Income Tax Article 4 paragraph (2)

-Income Tax Article 4 paragraph (2) is a tax withheld from income with separate treatment regulated through government regulations and is final.
-Income withheld from Income Tax Article 4 (2) is between other income in the form of interest on deposits and savings / current accounts, and discount on Bank Indonesia Certificates, income from sale of shares on the stock exchange, income in the form of interest and discounts bonds sold in the capital market, income in the form of interest on deposits paid to cooperative members (WP Orang Pribadi), venture capital income from the sale of shares / transfer of the company’s partner’s capital investment, leasing land and / or buildings, transfer of rights to land and / or buildings, construction service business income, and income on discounted State Treasury Bills.
+Income Tax Article 4 paragraph (2) is a tax withheld from income treated separately and regulated through government regulations and is final.
+Income withheld under Income Tax Article 4 (2) is taken from other income in the form of interest on deposits and savings / current accounts, and discounts on Bank Indonesia Certificates, income from the sale of shares on the stock exchange, income in the form of interest and discounts bonds sold on the capital market, income in the form of interest on deposits paid to cooperative members (WP Orang Pribadi), venture capital income from the sale of shares / transfer of company’s partner’s capital investment, leasing land and / or buildings, transfer of rights to land and / or buildings, construction service business income, and income on discounted State Treasury Bills.

 Withholding Income Tax Article 15

-Income Tax Article 15 is a tax withheld from income using calculation norms specifically for certain groups of taxpayers, in order to make it easier for the taxpayers to perform their obligations taxation, such as shipping companies or international airlines; outside insurance company country; oil, gas and geothermal drilling companies; foreign trading company; and companies investing in the form of build, operate and transfer.
-To calculate the amount of taxable income for a certain class of WP, the Minister Finance is given the authority to set Special Calculation Norms to calculate the amount net income from that particular WP.
+Income Tax Article 15 is a tax withheld from income using calculated norms specifically for certain groups of taxpayers, in order to make it easier for taxpayers to perform their taxation obligations, such as shipping companies or international airlines; outside insurance companies; oil, gas and geothermal drilling companies; foreign trading companies; and companies investing in the form of building, operating and transferring.
+To calculate the amount of taxable income for a certain class of WP, the Minister of Finance is given the authority to set Special Calculated Norms to calculate the amount of net income from that particular WP.

-Withholding Tax revenue in 2010 amounted to Rp.587.65 trillion, an increase to IDR 730,418 trillion in 2011, and is targeted to be IDR 849.706 trillion for 2012 or 83.61% of the total 2012 tax revenue target of IDR 1,016.237 trillion.
-Remember the important role of Withholding Tax in securing state revenues from the tax sector, then the Directorate General of Taxes requires all tax cutters and collectors to deposit and report their tax obligations in accordance with applicable regulations
+Withholding Tax revenue in 2010 amounted to Rp.587.65 trillion, increased to IDR 730,418 trillion in 2011, and is expected to reach IDR 849.706 trillion for 2012 or 83.61% of the total 2012 tax revenue target of IDR 1,016.237 trillion.
+The Directorate General of Taxes requires all tax cutters and collectors to deposit and report their tax obligations in accordance with the applicable regulations

-In fact, not all building earth objects can be subject to PBB.
-There are also tax objects that cannot be subject to PBB.
-However, the tax object must have certain criteria stated in Law Number 12 Year 1994 regarding Land and Building Tax.
+Not all buildings and land are subject to PBB.
+There are also tax entities that are not subject to PBB.
+However, the tax entity must possess certain criteria as stated in Law Number 12 Year 1994 regarding Land and Building Tax.
 The following is a list of these criteria:

 Land and Building Tax Rates